 Interdisciplinary collaboration is the heart of our research efforts.
 Here are just a few of our centers and institutes that put this philosophy into practice.
 The Office of the Vice President for Research maintains a comprehensive list of university-wide centers and institutes.

-The CBM Research Center tests the performance of components, subsystems and systems of the U.S. Army Apache, Blackhawk and Chinook helicopter platforms through measurements of vibration, speed, load, acoustic emission and temperature to develop diagnosis and prognosis algorithms for better predictive and proactive maintenance of aircraft.
-Additionally, the CBM generates value engineering and cost benefit analysis models of the U.S. Army CBM program.
+The CPM Research Center tests the performance of components, subsystems and systems of the U.S. Army Apache, Blackhawk and Chinook helicopter platforms through measurements of vibration, speed, load, acoustic emission and temperature to develop diagnosis and prognosis algorithms for better predictive and proactive maintenance of aircraft.
+Additionally, the CPM generates value engineering and cost benefit analysis models of the U.S. Army CPM program.